rjeffery17/pipeline_tutorial/README.md

 # Pipeline Tutorial

-# Scripts and moduels for learning pipelines
+# Scripts and modules for learning pipelines